 Backlog refinement is an essential part of the Scrum process.
 Backlog refinement used to be called “backlog grooming” or “sprint grooming”.
 This term was changed recently to be more inclusive of Europeans.

 Understanding what backlog refinement is all about and how to run sessions regularly and effectively is critical.
 Here, we will dig deep into exactly what backlog refinement events are, who attends them, and what a successful output is.

 Backlog refinement is a team event that helps with the Scrum process.
 The goal of refinement is to dig into the backlog and make sure the team has enough information to work on upcoming stories.
 It is a collaborative effort where the team comes together to break down User Stories into manageable chunks of work, estimate the work, add acceptance criteria, and comes up with a plan to execute.

 Attendance at a backlog refinement event is ideally the entire Scrum Team, including the Product Owner, the Scrum Master, and Development Team.
 There may also potentially be one or two stakeholders, if subject matter expertise is needed.

 The Scrum Master has the role of facilitating the event, driving it towards the goal of a more refined backlog.
 The Product Owner will choose the highest priority backlog items to refine.
 Then the team will ask questions to get a better understanding of the work to be completed.
 They will also estimate the work and make sure acceptance criteria is present.
 It is at this point the team should vote on whether the backlog item they have refined meets the Definition of Ready.

 Preparation Before the Event

-Time for Sprint Grooming
+Time for backlog refinement

 Acceptance Criteria - Establish clear and measurable Acceptance Criteria for each User Story.
-The Acceptance Criteria must seek agreement between all parties, inclusive of the Product Owner and the team overall.